deckhouse/virtualization/docs/INSTALL.md

 weight: 15
 ---

-> **Warning.** The platform components must be deployed on physical servers (bare-metal servers).
+> **WARNING.** Module components must be deployed on physical servers (bare-metal).
 >
 > Installation on virtual machines is allowed for demonstration purposes only, but nested virtualization must be enabled.
-If the platform is deployed on virtual machines, technical support will not be provided.
+If the module is deployed on virtual machines, technical support is not provided.

-## Platform scalability
+## Scaling options

 The platform supports the following configuration:

-- Maximum number of nodes: 1000.
+- Maximum number of nodes: `1000`.
-- Maximum number of virtual machines: 50000.
+- Maximum number of virtual machines: `50000`.

-The platform has no other restrictions and is compatible with any hardware that is supported by [operating systems](#supported-os-for-platform-nodes) on which it can be installed.
+The module has no additional restrictions and is compatible with any hardware that is supported by [operating systems](#supported-os-for-platform-nodes) on which it can be installed.

 ## Hardware Requirements